WJLiddy/DubstepZombiesC/README.md

 On Windows it's a bit more involved, but not too bad https://wiki.allegro.cc/index.php?title=Windows,_Visual_Studio_2010_and_Allegro_5

-You can build the project by running build.sh.
+On Ubuntu, you can build the project by running build.sh.
+On Windows, install the allegro binaries as described in the link, set to "Release" then compile & run.